beardymcjohnface/workshop2022/pages/focus.md

 column -t -s $'\t' -n string output_Genus_tabular.xls | less
 ```

-You will notice that this file contains four hierarchical levels, one for each sample.
+You will notice that this file contains four columns, one for each sample.
 The values in the table correspond to the relative abundance of each taxa.

 When you are done looking at the output, press the letter 'q' on your keyboard.